 WHEN IS THE EXHIBITION AND WHAT IS EXPECTED OF THE ARTISTS?

-Artists are expected to be present at the opening of the group show at the Kwanlin Dün Cultural Centre in November.
+Artists are expected to be present at the opening of the group show at the Arts Underground on November 5, 2021 (if travel permits).
 Artists will be paid an honorarium to present an artist talk during the opening.

 CAN I STILL APPLY IF I DO NOT LIVE IN WHITEHORSE?

-While we are not able to provide accommodations for participants, there is an opportunity for artists to join the Residency in their own space while meeting with the other artists and curators by video conferencing.
+While we are not able to provide accommodations for participants, there is an opportunity for artists to participate in the residency from their own space while meeting with the other artists and curators by video conferencing.